ietf-wg-acme/acme/draft-ietf-acme-acme.md

 requesting a subjectAltName extension.

-A request to finalize an order will result in error if the order indicated does not have status "pending", if the CSR and order identifiers differ, or if the account is not authorized for the identifiers indicated in the CSR.
+A request to finalize an order will result in error if the order indicated does not have status "ready", if the CSR and order identifiers differ, or if the account is not authorized for the identifiers indicated in the CSR.

 A valid request to finalize an order will return the order to be finalized.